foodsafetylab/PintoReyes-2024-SCRM/README.md

 Baseline |  N/A | High Variability, Baseline
 FPT | N/A |  High Variability, Additional Product Testing
-Improved Process Controls |  N/A | High Variability, Improved Process Controls Baseline |  Change "Initial Contamination SD to value of 0.2 | Low Variability Baseline FPT | Change "Initial Contamination SD to value of 0.2 | Low Variability Additional Product Testing Improved Process Controls | Change "Initial Contamination SD to value of 0.2 | Low Variability Improved Process Controls
+Improved Process Controls |  N/A | High Variability, Improved Process Controls Baseline |  Change "Initial Contamination" step (Step 01) SD to value of 0.2 | Low Variability Baseline FPT | Change "Initial Contamination" step (Step 01) SD to value of 0.2 | Low Variability Additional Product Testing Improved Process Controls | Change "Initial Contamination" step (Step 01) SD to value of 0.2 | Low Variability Improved Process Controls

 #### Step 7.
 The default field mass will = 160,000; the default mass unit will = lb; the default iterations will = 100,000.
 Leave these defaults to reproduce the results of the manuscript.